Isometry-Dual Flags of Many-Point AG Codes

-Let $\mathcal{X}$ be an algebraic curve over $\fq$ of genus $g$ and $\cF/\fq$ its function field.
-We denote by $\Pla(\cF)$ the set of places of $\cF$.
-The {\it rational places} are the places of degree one over $\fq$.
-The elements in the free abelian group $\cD$ generated by the places of $\cF$ are called {\it divisors}, they are given by finite sums The degree of a divisor $D$ is the sum $\deg(D)=\sum_{P\in \Pla(\cF)}n_P\deg(P).$ For a function $z$ in $\cF$, $(z)$, $(z)_0$ and $(z)_\infty$ stand for its divisor, zero divisor and pole divisor, respectively.
+Let $\cX$ be a projective, absolutely irreducible, nonsingular algebraic curve of genus $g$ defined over the finite field $\fq$.
+We denote by $\cF/\fq$ its function field with respect to the field of constants $\fq$.
+For a function $z\in\cF$, let $(z)$, $(z)_0$ and $(z)_\infty$ stand for its principal, zero and pole divisor, respectively.
+We denote by $\Pla(\cF)$ the set of places of $\cF$ and by $\cD_{\cF}$ the free abelian group generated by the places of $\cF$.
+The elements $D$ in $\cD_{\cF}$ are called {\it divisors} and can be written as